BurnOutTrader/BurnOutTrader/README.md

 - 👋 Hi, I’m @BurnOutTrader
-- 👀 I’m interested in algorithmic trading and day trading
+- 👀 I’m interested in Quantative trading and day trading
-- 🌱 I’m currently learning C#, ninjascript and .NET
+- 🌱 I’m currently learning C# / .NET
-- 💞️ I’m looking to collaborate on ...Algorithmic Trading Systems
+- 💞️ I’m looking to collaborate on ...Trading Systems
-- 📫 How to reach me BurnOutTrader@outlook.com
+- 📫 How to reach me KevinJamesMonaghan@outlook.com

 <!---
 BurnOutTrader/BurnOutTrader is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.